 - Proof of current and continuing enrollment in a graduate program (Master’s or Ph.D.) at another institution provided by your university registrar, which may take the form of a letter from your home institution confirming your academic standing.

 - A Statement of Purpose of 250-500 words describing your past work and your proposed research at Yale.

 - A letter of support from your current academic advisor.

-- A letter of invitation from your proposed Yale Advisor.
+- A recommendation form from your proposed Yale Adviser.

 - A transcript of your grades from your current graduate program (Master’s or Ph.D.)